Manufacturing

 Conduct security assessments of critical suppliers, evaluating cybersecurity practices for suppliers with network connectivity, access to proprietary information, or providing components for critical products.
 Include security requirements in supplier contracts.

 Implement network segmentation for supplier connections, isolating supplier portals, vendor remote access, and integrated supply chain systems from production networks and sensitive IP repositories.
+Deploy software composition analysis tools identifying vulnerabilities in third-party software components.

+Maintain software bill of materials (SBOM) for critical applications.
 Establish hardware verification procedures for critical components, particularly for defense manufacturing or products with security implications.
-Consider trusted suppliers for critical components.

 Monitor supplier security posture continuously, tracking suppliers for security incidents, vulnerabilities affecting their products, or concerning security practices.
 Establish incident notification requirements in supplier agreements.